Offiziersstellvertreter

-Offiziersstellvertreter, short OStv (en: Officer deputy), is a rank of the higher non-commissioned officers rank group (also staff NCO group) in the Austrian Bundesheer and Imperial German Army.
+Offiziersstellvertreter, short OStv, is a rank of the higher non-commissioned officers rank group (also staff NCO group) in the Austrian Armed Forces and Imperial German Army.

-Austria-Hungaria (until 1918)
+Austria

+Austria-Hungary

 In 1915 the position Offiziersstellvertreter was introduced to the Austro-Hungarian armed forces, at the time being not as rank, but as an assignment.
 It was the intention to equalise the high number of World War I losses.
 Promoted were staff NCOs (Stabsfeldwebel, Stabswachtmeister, Stabsfeuerwerker, and/or Stabsoberjäger) who did have the appropriate rank at least for one month.
 Together with the staff NCOs the Offiziersstellvertreter formed the rank group of higher NCOs (de: higher Unteroffiziere).